alpha-davidson/OcCo/OcCo_TF/README.md

 ### Architecture

-The encoder-decoder architecures used in training the model can be found in `completion_models/`.
+The encoder-decoder architectures used in training the model can be found in `completion_models/`.
 There are 3 models already implemented for you: Dynamic Graph Convolutional Neural Network (DGCNN), Point Completion Network (PCN), and PointNet.
 Each can be used with either Chamfer Distance (CD) or Earth Mover Distance (EMD) as the loss function.

 The default architecture is a PCN with Chamfer Distance, the details of which can be found in `completion_models/pcn_cd.py`.
 To specify a different architecture, set the `--model_type` flag accordingly.